badlydrawnletters/emojifier-docs/all/convert.md

-# Convertohno
+# Convert
 ---
 ### Description
-This command is used to convert text into OhNo letter emojis
+This command is used to convert text into badly drawn letter emojis
 ### Usage
 ```
-!!convertohno <text>
+!!convert <text>
 ```
 ### Permission Required
 Anyone can use this command, unless they are blacklisted globally